 Cross Country Head Coach

 Fervently a student of sport science, Josh Applebach has devoted himself to knowledge and skill in coaching endurance athletes as well as related areas of human performance.
-As a result, he has played a role in growing the Campo Verde HS track team from a few dozen to now well-over 200, and the CV cross country team from five athletes to more than 60.
-In just five years time, he has guided 18 high school athletes to state-level podium finishes and four state runner-up or state championship team finishes.
+As a result, he has played a role in growing the Campo Verde HS cross country and track teams.
+In just five years time, he has guided 22 high school athletes to state-level podium finishes and five state runner-up or state championship team finishes.

 As a product of a successful high school distance program himself (Highland HS, 1999), Coach Applebach has taken young athletes under his wing to continue a tradition of excellence in endurance performance in his hometown of Gilbert.
-While he has coached a handful of stand-out individuals (R.Stubbs, 4:12, L.Schreiner, 4:13; A.Kautz, 5:02; B.Boys, 1:54), he is equally proud of the noteworthy improvements made by athletes of wide-ranging natural ability levels who are unlikely to take a photo atop a podium.
+While he has coached a number of stand-out individuals (R.Stubbs, 4:10, L.Schreiner, 4:13; A.Kautz, 5:02; B.Boys, 1:54; L.Nicolds, 1:55; S.Eltiste, 2:18), he is equally proud of the noteworthy improvements made by athletes of wide-ranging natural ability levels who are unlikely to take a photo atop a podium.